[Interview] Nato invite sees Nordic states stepping up security cooperation

 "It is important because the Arctic is becoming more-and-more important in a lot of areas: environment, sea-traffic and, above all, security.
 The waters between Greenland and Iceland and the UK are, in fact, in many ways Danish, Faroese and Greenland waters, so it is highly relevant for us."

-Q: Would we then have the EU decide policies in the Arctic area on behalf of its member states?
+Would we then have the EU decide policies in the Arctic area on behalf of its member states?

 "We have agreed that Greenland and Denmark are equal partners when it comes to areas of common interest.
 If something is mainly a matter for Greenland then Greenland might even sit in the chair.
 That has been decided.
 And I think that will strengthen what we call the kingdom of Denmark.